awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

     ....
 ```

-**Policies Needed**
+**Policies needed**

 When you specify a `role_arn` in the agent configuration file, you must also make sure the IAM roles of the sending and target accounts have certain policies\.
 The roles in both the sending and target accounts should have `CloudWatchAgentServerPolicy`\.
-For more information about assigning this policy to a role, see [Create IAM Roles to Use with the CloudWatch Agent on Amazon EC2 Instances](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-roles)\.
+For more information about assigning this policy to a role, see [Create IAM roles to use with the CloudWatch agent on Amazon EC2 instances](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-roles)\.

 The role in the sending account also must include the following policy\.
 You add this policy on the **Permissions** tab in the IAM console when you edit the role\.